Division Contact Information

 Tuition Waivers, Fees, Student Health Insurance, and Parking

-- Full-, three-quarter- and half-time graduate assistants receive a full tuition waiver during the period of their appointment; however, all fees due are to be paid by the student.
+- During the period of their appointment, full-, three-quarter- and half-time graduate assistants receive a waiver of the portion of their tuition that is calculated as the instructional charge.
+The instructional charge will be calculated for the upcoming fiscal year after the Board of Trustees establishes tuition rates.
+Graduate assistants are responsible for all other charges associated with tuition.
 If an assistantship does not extend over an entire academic term, the student is liable for the payment of in-state or out-of-state tuition, depending upon his or her residency, for the remainder of the term.

 - A graduate assistant holding an assistantship for eight full weeks (or multiple appointments for a combination of 8 full weeks) between the date of spring semester graduation exercises and August 15 is eligible for a tuition waiver during the summer term.
 If an assistantship appointment(s) does not extend over any eight weeks during that time, the student is liable for a portion of in-state and/or out-of-state tuition in the summer as described above.